pivotal/docs-tap/tap-gui/configurator/running.hbs.md

 1. Create the [ytt](https://carvel.dev/ytt/) overlay secret.

-1. Create a file called `tdp-overlay-secret.yaml` with the following content (replacing `IMAGE-REFERENCE` with the customized image you retrieved earlier):
+2. Create a file called `tdp-overlay-secret.yaml` with the following content to replace `IMAGE-REFERENCE` with the customized image you retrieved earlier:

     ```yaml
     apiVersion: v1